apache/mynewt-site/README.md

 from individual contributors.
 The runtime-bot PRs give us repeatable builds using known versions of the build tools.

+The update process replaces an earlier version of all or part of a software system with a newer release.
+It commonly consists of deactivation followed by installation.
+On some systems, such as on Linux when using the system's package manager, the old version of a software application is typically also uninstalled as an automatic part of the process.

 ## Links to Documentation

 For the deployed site a version prefix is added to the URL for each mkdocs page.